ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 I think that this paper has some very interesting insights into the dynamics of non-autonomous systems but for my own future research I think that I would like to approach things a bit more mathematically, rather than the very qualitative view taken here because that, while potentially being more difficult, would likely give more concrete results.

+## 29. Tipping phenomena in typical dynamical systems subjected to parameter drift.
+(2019)
+Kaszás, B., Feudel, U. & Tél, T.

+**15.03.2025:** The same system as in the previous paper is studied, but now with a piece-wise linear drift.
+Here, starting from a parameter value with one globally stable attractor, scenario-dependent basins of attraction are calculated, which describe which attractor is reached after ramping, dependent on the ramping times and pre/post ramping times.
+Different parameter endpoints are considered and the tipping probability, describing the inability of certain starting conditions to track their pre-ramping attractor.
+It can be seen that tipping probability depends both on ramping and pre-ramping time.

+Some of their counterintuitive results were explained in a satisfying way.
+The system is introduced as paradigmatic, but I have not heard of it before, and I would like to see how some other systems would behave.

 # Papers